Landlords Electrical Inspections & Certificates Southend

 A less severe fault that has the potential to become hazardous so should be rectified urgently.

-A non-dangerous fault which is recommended for repair, repair is optional.
+A non-dangerous fault is recommended for repair.
+Repair is optional.

 We can offer a quote for any faults found within the electrical system.
 Faults can be repaired during the inspection (sometimes) or come back and undertake repairs.
 Alternatively, you can arrange the repairs yourself, and we’ll return when the faults are rectified.

-Once our electrician is satisfied, your Electrical system is safe, the required certification is written.
-The certificate shows the EICR has been undertaken by a qualified electrician and conforms to BS7671 (British Standard For Electrical Safety) and the 17th Edition IEE Wiring Regulations.
+Once our electrician is satisfied, your Electrical system is safe, and the required certification is written.
+The certificate shows the EICR has been undertaken by a qualified electrician and conforms to BS7671 (British Standard For Electrical Safety) and the latest Edition IEE Wiring Regulations.

 EICR Requirments For Landlords